PoisotLab/ms_svd_networks/manuscript.md

 We present SVD entropy as a starting point to unifying (and standardising) how we should approach defining the complexity of ecological networks.
-The use of a unified definition will allow us to revisit how complexity relates to the ecological properties of networks using a standardised method, or further exploring why, despite the strong relationship between the physical and behavioural complexity of networks, they seem to be underpinning different aspects of network properties.
+The use of a unified definition will allow us to revisit how complexity relates to the ecological properties of networks using a standardised method.
 One important result from using SVD entropy is that the complexity of ecological networks is indeed *immense*.
-However, we find that ecological networks are not *as* complex as what they could be, especially when looking at larger networks.
+However, we find that ecological networks are not *as* complex as what they could be when compared to a random network, especially when looking at larger networks.
 We suggest that this might be related to the assembly dynamics of networks but this still raises the question as to why larger (or more mature) networks are not 'maintaining' this expected or potential complexity.